51026_rmtc_26-27_season_imagery_anne_show_page-(1).jpg

 Parental Guidance – aspects to consider: mature and potentially distressing content.
 Not recommended for younger children.

-WARNINGS: Suitable for general audience but please consider the running time when determining suitability for younger children.
-Loud volume levels from live orchestra.
+WARNINGS: Suitable for general audience, but please consider running time when determining suitability for younger children.
+Loud volume levels from live orchestra, gunshot (starter's pistol for a race); flashing lights and water-based haze.

 General Audience – aspects to consider: